johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 -	**Discussing** — understanding and sharpening conviction in conversation with others.

--	**Acting** — by integrating learning into praxis, in vocational contexts.
+-	**Acting** — integrating learning into practice, in vocational contexts.

 As this learning process is repeated, it becomes a *cycle*, which can be illustrated figuratively.